 These are labels that appear larger and bolder than other labels.
 They usually indicate a relationship between the items below them.
-You can read a heading, but you can't do anything else with it.
+You can read headings, but you can't do anything else with them.

 lcons

 These items launch apps on your device.